-Triple gold: North Tahoe’s Trent Carter, Truckee’s Amber Hansford sweep alpine state championships
+TRIPLE GOLD: North Tahoe’s Trent Carter, Truckee’s Amber Hansford sweep alpine state championships

-Individual and team state championships were on the line the last two days at Alpine Meadows, bringing the area’s top high school alpine skiers to the slopes for rounds of giant slalom and slalom.
+Individual and team state championships were on the line last week at Alpine Meadows, bringing the area’s top high school alpine skiers to the slopes for rounds of giant slalom and slalom.

 North Tahoe senior Trent Carter and Truckee freshman Amber Hansford walked away champions of the Nevada Interscholastic Activities Association Tahoe Basin Ski League, achieving the rare feat of claiming triple gold by winning giant slalom, slalom, and combined.